XMUDM/ShillingAttack/README.md

-# Paper

-This is the code repository for AUSH: a GAN-based RS attacking framework
+# Algorithms for Shilling Attacks against Recommender Systems

+This repository contains our implementations for Shilling Attacks against Recommender Systems.
+Currently, it includes one shilling attack algorithm, AUSH, published in the following paper [[Arxiv Preprint](https://arxiv.org/abs/2005.08164)]:

+> Chen Lin, Si Chen, Hui Li, Yanghua Xiao, Lianyun Li, and Qian Yang.
+2020.
+Attacking Recommender Systems with Augmented User Profiles.
+In CIKM.
+855–864.

-Please kindly cite our paper:
+Please kindly cite our paper if you use it:

     @inproceedings{Lin2020Attacking,
+	  author    = {Chen Lin and
+	               Si Chen and
+	               Hui Li and
+	               Yanghua Xiao and
+	               Lianyun Li and
+	               Qian Yang},
-author = {Lin, Chen and Chen, Si and Li, Hui and Xiao, Yanghua and Li, Lianyun and Yang, Qian}, title = {Attacking Recommender Systems with Augmented User Profiles}, year = {2020}, booktitle = {Proceedings of the 29th ACM International Conference on Information & Knowledge Management}, pages = {855–864}, location = {Virtual Event, Ireland}, series = {CIKM '20}
+	  title     = {Attacking Recommender Systems with Augmented User Profiles}, booktitle = {{CIKM}},
+	  pages     = {855--864},
+	  year      = {2020}
     }

+## How to run AUSH.
-### step1:Pre-processing
+### step1: Pre-processing
 test_main\data_preprocess.py transforms amazon 5cores ratings to tuples [userid,itemid, normalized float rating]

 ### step2: Initialize